Cindywork/data-analyst-project/Pet Insurance /README.md

   This file has the model predicted labels for the last 1000 records

-* 'Build a text classifier .ipynb'
+* 'Build a text classifier.ipynb'

   For this problem, I've used Power BI to explore the data, you'll find two figures inside this file, I've trained a Text CNN deep learning model to predict the labels, the trained model checkpoint is saved under './Chkpt' folder.